amirhshokri/laravel-filterable/README.md

 #### Nested filters

-For more complex filtering scenarios, you can call `filter()` within another `filter()` to apply multiple conditions.
-For example, to filter users based on post titles:
+For more complex filtering scenarios, you can call `filter()` within another `filter()` to apply multiple conditions, such as filtering users based on post titles.
+Additionally, ensure that the Filterable trait is added to the `Post` model.

 ```php
 use Amirhshokri\LaravelFilterable\Main\Filter\Custom\CustomFilter;